You will need to make repayments when you earn more than $45,881 a year.

 VET Student Loans are provided by the Australian Government through the Department of Education, Skills and Employment.
 Your VET Student Loan becomes part of your Higher Education Loan Program (HELP) debt and must be paid back at the relevant repayment rate when your income is above the compulsory repayment threshold.
 The compulsory repayment threshold is adjusted each year.

 The compulsory repayment thresholds for 2019 and 2020 are:

 After 1 July 2019

-If you are an eligible student, the Department of Employment, Skills, Small and Family Business may approve your VET Student Loan for an approved course.
+If you are an eligible student, the Department of Education, Skills and Employment may approve your VET Student Loan for an approved course.
 The department will pay your loan directly to your approved course provider.
 You will be responsible for any gap amount in the tuition fees, which are not covered by the loan.
 The amount of the VET Student Loans provided for a part of a course or unit, plus the VET Student Loan fee of 20% is referred to as the VETSL Debt.
 You will owe a debt to the Australian Government for the loan, which will be managed by the Australian Taxation Office (ATO).